 Tourist Info Online and Onsite

-There are actually various tourist info points in Kuala Lumpur.
+Kuala Lumpur has actually various tourist info points.
 The most convenient one for day-trippers is obviously at the main station KL Sentral.
-It’s open every day between 9 a. m. and 6 p. m.
+It’s open every day between 9 a.m. and 6 p.m.

-However, another great spot not far from the Petrona Towers is the MaTiC, the Malaysia Tourism Center.
-They are open from Monday to Friday from 8 a. m. to 5 p. m. and also have a good website with lots of info.
+However, another great spot not far from the Petronas Towers is the MaTiC, the Malaysia Tourism Center.
+They are open from Monday to Friday from 8 a.m. to 5 p.m. and also have a good website with lots of info.

 Getting Downtown and Back